FlavScents AInsights Entry for 2-Acetyl Thiazole (CAS: 24295-03-2)

 8. Practical Insights for Formulators

-2-Acetyl thiazole is valued for its ability to impart a realistic roasted or nutty character to both flavors and fragrances.
-It synergizes well with other Maillard reaction products and can enhance the complexity of savory profiles.
-Formulators should be cautious of its potency, as overuse can lead to an overpowering aroma.
-It is often under-utilized in sweet applications, where it can add depth and warmth.
+2-Acetyl thiazole is valued for its ability to impart a realistic roasted or cooked character to flavors.
+It synergizes well with other Maillard reaction products and savory compounds.
+Formulators should be cautious of its potency, as overuse can lead to an overpowering or artificial taste.
+It is often under-used in applications where a subtle roasted note could enhance the overall flavor profile.

 Citation hooks: FlavScents; industry practice